Rome.us

 Piazza del Popolo

-Right in the middle of the square you can see a tall Egyptian obelisk dedicated to Ramessess II, also called Flaminio obelisk.
-Initially, the obelisk was located on famous hippodrome Circo Massimo, but was transferred to Piazza del Popolo in 1589.
-The obelisk is 24 meters high and 3400 years old construction.
+Right in the middle of the square, you can see a tall Egyptian obelisk dedicated to Ramesses II, also called the Flaminio obelisk.
+Initially, the obelisk was located on the famous hippodrome Circo Massimo but was transferred to Piazza del Popolo in 1589.
+The obelisk is 24 meters high and has 3400 years old construction.

-On the north part of the square, you can see Porta del Popolo – northern gates of the city.
-Piaza del Popolo is located at the beginning of Via Flaminio street and during the Ancient Rome played a role of the city entrance.
+On the north part of the square, you can see Porta del Popolo – the city’s northern gates.
+Piazza del Popolo is located at the beginning of Via Flaminio Street and, during Ancient Rome, played the role of the city entrance.

 Piazza del Popolo on Pincian hill